mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

-This same problem can occur even in older versions of MaxScale that used a sliding window of the history when the window moves past the statement that later statement dependend on.
+This same problem can occur even in older versions of MaxScale that used a sliding window of the history when the window moves past the statement that later statement depended on.
 If inter-dependent session commands are being used, the history pruning should be disabled.

 Each client-side session that uses a pooled connection only executes a finite